0xbirb/tierzero_entraid/README.md

 1. **PowerShell Script Execution**: Ensure you have the required Microsoft Graph PowerShell modules installed
 2. **Service Principal Permissions**: Verify your service principal has sufficient permissions for all operations
-3. **Device IDs**: Ensure PAW device IDs are valid UUIDs and devices exist in Azure AD
+3. **Device IDs**: Ensure PAW device IDs are valid UUIDs and devices exist in Entra ID

 ### Logs